TAKE IT DOWN Act

 Terms defined in this bill

-Affirmative, conscious, voluntary authorization free from force, fraud, or coercion
+Affirmative, conscious, voluntary authorization free from force, fraud, duress, misrepresentation, or coercion

-Intimate visual depiction created through AI/ML that is indistinguishable from authentic
+Intimate visual depiction created through software, AI, machine learning, or other technological means that is indistinguishable from an authentic depiction when viewed by a reasonable person

 We use a combination of our own taxonomy and classification in addition to large language models to assess meaning and potential beneficiaries.
 High confidence means strong textual evidence.
 Always verify with the original bill text.